 In March 2018, Boeing Global Services and the Canadian government agreed to an amendment to an existing performance-based logistics contract to continue providing full system logistics, engineering support, supply chain, data analytics and training services to the RCAF’s fleet of CH-147F Chinook helicopters through 2023.

-Currently, more than 350 employees provide services support to commercial and government customers from operations in Vancouver, Calgary, Winnipeg, Toronto, Montreal and Ottawa.
+Currently, approximately 300 employees provide services support to commercial and government customers from operations in Vancouver, Calgary, Toronto, Montreal and Ottawa.

 Originally established two decades ago as AeroInfo Systems in Richmond, B.C., Boeing Vancouver is a leading provider of advanced software solutions to the airline industry and has more than 200 employees.